Redocly/redocly-cli/docs/commands/push.md

 | --wait-for-deployment | boolean  | false    | false                                                          | Waits until the build is completed if it is in progress.
 Behaves the same as push-status command when passed.
 See [push-status](./push-status.md) command. |
 | --verbose             | boolean  | false    | false                                                          | Verbose output.                                                                |
 | --help                | boolean  | false    | -                                                              | Help output for the command.                                                   |

-### Where to find the Redocly organization or project slugs

-{% partial file="../../../_partials/get-organization-and-project-slugs.md" /%}

 ## Constraints